If you would like to submit a request, suggestion or concern, please use the online citizen management tool.

 - Check your car, boat, or motorcycle for leaks.
 Clean up spilled fuels with an absorbent material, don't rinse the spills into the storm drain.

 - Compost your yard waste.
-Visit the Compost Guide website for information.
+View the Compost Guide for more information.

 - Don't get rid of old or unused paint by throwing it down the storm drain; dispose of paint and other hazardous household waste at recycling facilities.

-- For information about compact fluorescent bulbs, view the Information on Compact Fluorescent Light Bulbs (CFLs) and Mercury Energy Star (PDF).
+- For information about compact fluorescent bulbs, view the Information on Compact Fluorescent Light Bulbs and Mercury Energy Star document.

 - Don't pump your pool water into the storm drain - pool chemicals can be hazardous to our creek habitats.
 Whenever possible, drain your pool into the sanitary sewer system where it can be treated.